pooriyayt/uptimeplus.ir/README.md

 24/7 monitoring with customizable time intervals from 1 minute to 1 hour

 ### 📊 Status Pages
-Create personalized status pages with various themes
+Create personalized status pages with various themes and advanced customization options

 ### 🔔 Smart Notifications
 Receive instant alerts via notifications and email with customization options